CG-UPB/polyhydra/res/readme/Meshes.md

 // mesh.set_rotation(anlge, axis_vector);
 mesh.reset_rotation();
 ```
-By default a mesh or rather ist point of gravity is placed in the worlds center and scaled to fit in front of the camera.
+By default a mesh or rather its point of gravity is placed in the worlds center and scaled to fit in front of the camera.
 The `origin` position can set multiple meshes in the same system (e.g a mesh splitted into two different files).
 Rotation and scaling is also done around the origin.
 When setting `scale_normalization = false`  the mesh stays in its original size and is not scaled to fit in front of the camera.